 How it all began

-avec, a wine bar from the award-wining team behind One Off Hospitality Group, opened in October 2003 out of a partnership between Executive Chef Paul Kahan, Donnie Madia and wine steward Eduard Seitan.
-The rustic menu, which features Midwestern takes on Mediterranean classics, takes its cue from the wine-growing regions of Southern France, Italy, Portugal and the coast of Spain.
-Beyond reflecting the aromas, flavors and colors of the Mediterranean in its cuisine, avec's moderately priced wine list focuses on the boutique vineyards of southwestern Europe.
+avec, a wine-focused restaurant from the award-wining team behind One Off Hospitality Group, opened in October 2003 out of a partnership between Executive Chef Paul Kahan, Donnie Madia and wine steward Eduard Seitan.
+The rustic menu, conceived by the One Off Team and Chef de Cuisine, Perry Hendrix, features a Midwestern interpretation of Mediterranean classics.
+Taking its cue from the regions of Southern France, Italy, Portugal and the coast of Spain, avec’s cuisine reflects the aromas, flavors and colors of the Mediterranean, while its moderately priced wine list focuses on the boutique vineyards of southwestern Europe.

-First and foremost, avec is a wine bar.
+Originally conceived as a wine bar, the kitchen's offerings quickly steered the space in another direction.
+Wine, however, remains at avec’s core.
 Focused on hearty peasant wines from small producers in France, Italy, Spain and Portugal, the list offers 130 wines priced between $20 and $90 a bottle.
 Thirty wines are offered by the glass, encouraging guests to experiment with avec’s selection of European boutique wines.
-The bar also offers an unusual selection of French, Italian and Belgian beers selected to best complement Wu-Bower's cuisine.
+The bar also offers an unusual selection of French, Italian and Belgian beers selected to best complement Hendrix’s cuisine.
 Sherries, ports and sparkling wines round out the beverage list.

 The James Beard Award-winning design, by Thomas Schlesser, incorporates the elements of wine-making into the architecture of the 1,500-square-foot bar and dining area.
 Designed in a Danish Modern style, the room finds ornamentation in structure and materials.
 The honey-colored room is wrapped in cedar and anchored by a light hickory floor and outfitted with red oak seating.
 The space holds five communal tables, each seating eight guests, encouraging a convivial atmosphere.
 A 48-foot stainless-steel bar seats 18 guests with a view into the galley kitchen.